-KHP 4427 Health Behavior (3)
+KHP 4427 Health and Fitness Education (3)

-The theoretical foundations of health behavior and evaluation and their application to health practice.
+This course will discuss how to educate various age groups on health and fitness-related components of physical fitness, health behavior, and their application to health practice.
 Prerequisite: KHP 2240.

-KHP 4435 Current Issues in Sport and Fitness
+Current Issues in Sport and Fitness KHP 4435 Management (3)

-Management (3) This course is designed to serve as a mechanism for the introduction of new information and technology issues for the sport industry.
+This course is designed to serve as a mechanism for the introduction of new information and technology issues for the sport industry.
 This course will encourage the undergraduate sport and fitness management student to remain current with contemporary developments in the sports industry.
 Prerequisites: KHP 3355 and nine additional hours of 4000 level KHP courses.